Egypt Lobbies Germany To Ease Travel Advisory

 The renewed security concerns could hurt bookings for the Easter holiday season, a "prime time" for Egypt, Zaazou said, which would make it difficult to reach a target of boosting 2014 visitor numbers to between 11.5 million and 12.5 million, from 9.5 million last year.

-"If the situation is favorable, like it was until a very few days ago, I might cross the 11.5 million and reach the 12 or 12.5 million.
+"If the situation is favourable, like it was until a very few days ago, I might cross the 11.5 million and reach the 12 or 12.5 million.
 But in this situation right now, it is very challenging for me to achieve," he said.

 Egypt has been planning to put out to tender an international campaign to lure back foreigners deterred by political turmoil, but Zaazou said he may be forced to put it on hold if the situation does not improve soon.